-SFT SUBSTANCE ABUSE POLICY - BOE Approved 3/13/14
+SUBSTANCE ABUSE POLICY - BOE Approved 3/13/14

-Controlled Substances, Alcoholic Liquor, & Cereal Malt Beverages Policy
+Controlled Substances, Alcoholic Liquor, & Cereal Malt Beverages Policy a safe and drug free educational facility.

-Santa Fe Trail High School and Santa Fe Trail Junior High are committed to the education of every student in drug and alcohol awareness and have pledged to work cooperatively with parents to create a substance free educational environment.
-Santa Fe Trail High School and Santa Fe Trail Junior High have established policies that are consistent with our mission of supporting a safe and drug free educational facility.
 This policy recognizes that students of high school and junior high age are physically and emotionally vulnerable to social pressure that may lead to the illegal use of controlled substances and potential addiction.
 The policy is intended to provide students and their parents with assistance in identifying and addressing the use of these substances.
 The Santa Fe Trail Substance Abuse Policy is defined in accordance with Kansas's statutes concerning alcoholic liquor, cereal malt beverages and controlled substances.
 Nicotine and other tobacco products are also prohibited on school property and carry consequences for use consistent with the disciplinary policy/point system.
 The Santa Fe Trail policy for alcohol and drugs (controlled substances) prohibits: